Mindset

 Summary

 Recovery setbacks are normal process, not square one.
-Track triggers and adopt a management mindset to ride recovery's waves.
+Notice that your lows are shallower, track triggers, and adopt a management mindset to ride recovery's waves.
+On bad days, don't blame yourself - surviving that day is itself proof of your resilience.